teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ###Step 5: Event trigger

-`Event trigger` is very important.
-We need to specify the event which we want to use.
+Event trigger is very important.
+Specify the event which you want to use.

 ```bash Event trigger
 on('select:start', fn(x, y)) //when select start